iotaledger/iota.py/.github/CONTRIBUTING.md

 <summary>Code of Conduct :clipboard:</summary>
 <br>

-This project and everyone participating in it is governed by the [IOTA Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [IOTA Code of Conduct](CODE_OF_CONDUCT.md).